UNC-CEMALB/Wildfire-relevant-woodsmoke-and-extracellular-vesicles-EVs-Alterations-in-EV-proteomic-signatures/README.md

 <br>

-> As wildfires become more common, this study sought to investigate how extracellular vesicles (EVs) are impacted by in vitro smoke exposure from various biomasses.
+As wildfires become more common, this study sought to investigate how extracellular vesicles (EVs) are impacted by in vitro smoke exposure from various biomasses.

-> All analyses in this folder are designated by their figure number or table number in the manuscript in parantheses.
+All analyses in this folder are designated by their figure number or table number in the manuscript in parentheses.
 In the instance that the files are unable to rendered, click [here](https://nbviewer.org/github/UNC-CEMALB/Wildfires-and-Extracellular-Vesicles-EVs-Woodsmoke-Alters-EV-Proteomic-Signatures-involved-in-Ext/tree/main/) to view the code.

 # 1. Data Extraction
 - Extracting particle concentrations to compare between treatment groups (co-culture and tri-culture) in a visualization later on